florianneukirchen/qgis_adjust_style/README.md

 ## Change Log

 ### Upcoming 2.0 (GIT)
-- First stable release with new dock in layout designer window
+- First stable release with the new dock in the layout designer window
+- Implement color change on Mesh layers
 - Implement color change of the new single color renderer

 ### 1.9 (2024-08, Development version)